Health Insurance Exchanges Explained

 Exchanges sell health insurance for individuals, families and small businesses.

 Because all the plans on an exchange follow Affordable Care Act guidelines, they are called qualified health plans (QHPs).
-All the plans cover at least 10 common health situations like visits to the doctor, emergency care and prescription medications.
+All the plans cover at least such as visits to the doctor, emergency care and prescription medications.

 Plans sold on health insurance exchanges come in different levels of coverage, called plan tiers.

 Average monthly rates are for a 40-year-old single person.
-Expanded Bronze plans have been omitted due to a lack of data across states.
+Expanded Bronze plans are included in averages where they're offered.

 Catastrophic plans pay the lowest share of your medical bills, while Platinum plans pay the highest share.
 Depending on where you live, you might be able to choose between all of these plan tiers, or you may only have a few options.
 An Expanded Bronze option is available in some states, but it's not a common option.